-This module addresses consumer inquiries, complaints, and disputes, as well as the debt verification obligations imposed by the FDCPA (where applicable).
+This module addresses consumer inquiries, complaints, and FDCPA disputes, as well as the debt verification obligations imposed by the FDCPA (where applicable).
 This review assesses (1) whether complaints are resolved adequately and in a timely manner, (2) whether they reflect any potential violations of Federal consumer financial law, and (3) whether the entity has a process in place to analyze and address any underlying sources or systemic reasons for any law violations revealed by the complaints.

 Examiners should review reports to management and the board of directors (or principals), consumer complaint log(s), performance metrics, and exception/trend reports and should listen to live calls and taped calls.
-Examiners should consider interviewing consumers who have complained or lodged a dispute, if it appears that the consumers have information that would be useful in making the determinations addressed below.